 These sections require a summary of each report to the Commissioners when access, information, or assistance has been unreasonably refused or not provided.
-There were no reports to the Commissioners during this semiannual period.
+We were not refused access, information, or assistance.

 SECTION 5(A)(10): PRIOR AUDIT REPORTS UNRESOLVED

 This section requires: (1) a summary of each audit report issued before the beginning of the reporting period for which no management decision has been made by the end of the reporting period; (2) an explanation of why a decision has not been made; and (3) a statement concerning the desired timetable for delivering a decision on each such report.
 There are no reports more than 6 months old, for which no management decision has been made.